 A meta-analysis of 7 studies that was published in the British Medical Journal showed that acupuncture given to patients undergoing IVF also led to an increase in live birth rates.
 And a further meta-analysis looked at Whole Systems Traditional Chinese Medicine in the run up to an IVF cycle.
 This includes acupuncture used alongside Chinese herbs and dietary and lifestyle advice.
 It concluded that using a Chinese medicine approach for three months prior to an IVF cycle (approximately 12 treatments) may increase the odds of achieving a live birth over usual IVF care alone or the more limited two acupuncture treatments administered around embryo transfer.

-So, how does acupuncture have an effect on fertility?
+So, how does acupuncture help increase fertility?
 Firstly, it is able to influence the menstrual cycle, ovulation, and fertility.
 Acupuncture does so by mediating the release of neurotransmitters, which in turn, stimulate secretion of gonadotropin releasing hormone.
 Secondly, acupuncture can help stimulate blood flow to the uterus by inhibiting uterine central sympathetic nerve activity.
 And finally, acupuncture stimulates the production of endogenous opioids.
 This may inhibit the central nervous system’s outflow and the biological stress response.
-Which in turn offsets the effects of stress and anxiety on reproductive hormones.
+Which in turn offsets the effects of stress levels and anxiety on reproductive hormones.

 Ancient Practice and Modern Science

-So, whether you are struggling to conceive or are simply wanting to get in the best shape before getting pregnant.
+So, whether you are struggling trying to conceive or are simply wanting to get in the best shape before getting pregnant.
 Acupuncture is worth exploring.
-More broadly, the whole system of Chinese medicine.
+More broadly, the whole system of Chinese medicine has incredible success rates.
 You’ll be drawing on thousands of years of experience brought right up to date by some very current research.